-The Chandelier Tree is one of Northern California’s three remaining drive-through redwoods, joined by the Shrine Drive-Thru Tree, 45 miles north of Leggett in Myers Flat, and the Klamath Tour-Thru Tree, 150 miles north in Klamath.
+The Chandelier Tree is one of Northern California’s three remaining drive-through redwoods, joined by the Shrine Drive-Thru Tree, 72 kilometres north of Leggett in Myers Flat, and the Klamath Tour-Thru Tree, 240 kilometres north in Klamath.
 You’ll pay about five bucks to drive through each tree.
 Sure, it’s kitschy, but how often do you get to drive through a tree?

 On summer days, about 500 cars a day putter through the Chandelier, whose name refers to the huge branches protruding from opposite sides of its trunk, making it look like a candelabra.
-At 315 feet high and 70 feet in circumference, this sequoia sempervirens is huge by any standard (even so, don't forget to fold in the mirrors of your SUV as you head inside).
+At 96 metres high and 21 metres in circumference, this sequoia sempervirens is huge by any standard (even so, don't forget to fold in the mirrors of your SUV as you head inside).

-If you want to see redwoods in their unaltered state, drive a few miles north of Leggett to Smithe Redwoods Natural Reserve, where massive trees grow alongside the Eel River, or head 30 miles north to the southern end of the Avenue of the Giants driving route, then steer your way through cathedral-like groves so tall and dense, they block out the sun.
+If you want to see redwoods in their unaltered state, drive a few kilometres north of Leggett to Smithe Redwoods Natural Reserve, where massive trees grow alongside the Eel River, or head 50 kilmetres north to the southern end of the Avenue of the Giants driving route, then steer your way through cathedral-like groves so tall and dense, they block out the sun.

 Each year, December through May, look to the sea to witness roughly 15,000 gray whales swimming south for the summer.

 It is also a place where a new generation of farmers and wine makers focus on preserving the land as well as producing amazing food and wine.
-Favourite escapes include the romantic hamlet of Mendocino, about three hours’ drive up the coast from San Francisco and Eureka, a former logging town two hours’ further north, and the gateway to the breath-taking Redwoods National and State Parks.
+Favourite escapes include the romantic hamlet of Mendocino, roughly a 3-hour drive up the coast from San Francisco, and Eureka, a former logging town 2 hours further north, and the gateway to breathtaking Redwoods National and State Parks.

 With more than 3,000 wineries statewide, California lets you sample award-winning wines almost anywhere you go.
 These classic and up-and-coming wine roads—some too packed with wineries to tackle...